Glassy sprat: Distribution

 This fish belongs to the Australian characteristics of fish species, mainly in two states, Queensland and New South Wales and they often live in brackish water area closer to the mainland.
 They are absent during the daytime, and many preflexion larvae are present during the night.

 Glassy sprats are pelagic and live inshore.
 They are found in shallow seagrasses (Jelbart et al., 2007), over sand adjacent to seagrasses (Connolly et al., 1999), and in the shallow sandy parts of bays and estuaries (Whitehead, 1985).
 Glassy sprats are distributed across the Coral Sea, the Tasman Sea, and the South Pacific.
-According to the records, the location where the fish has been found is from Hervey Bay in Queensland through to the mid southern coast of NSW, including, Brisbane River, Mary River Heads, Caloundra, Moreton Bay, and Noosa River in Queensland; Port Stephens, Lake Illawara, Lake Macquarie, Sans Souci (Botany Bay), in Sydney, Harbour and Jervis Bay in NSW.
+According to the records, the location where the fish has been found is from Hervey Bay in Queensland through to the mid southern coast of NSW, including, Brisbane River, Mary River Heads, Caloundra, Moreton Bay, and Noosa River in Queensland; Port Stephens, Lake Illawarra, Lake Macquarie, Sans Souci (Botany Bay), in Sydney, Harbour and Jervis Bay in NSW.

 The fish assemblage of glassy sprat in seagrass beds close to the estuary mouth is significantly different from those in beds located far from the mouth of the estuary.
 The population of glassy sprat in seagrass beds is higher at night than during the day.
 One reason for the difference is that fish can avoid the netting more efficiently during the day than they do at night.
 They may also go deeper to avoid bird predators during low tide during the day.
 During low tide at night, this avoidance would be unnecessary.
 Smaller seagrass beds have a more significant number of glassy sprat than medium and large beds (Jelbart et al., 2007).

 Some tropical species' eggs and larvae are transferred southwards into temperate waters off the coast of New South Wales.
 As a result, tropical pelagic fish are unlikely to migrate to southern Queensland to spawn, as their offspring would be carried to areas with low survival rates.
 To be self-sustaining, tropical pelagic fish populations like glassy sprat in southern Queensland may need to travel northwards into more tropical locations to breed, with eggs and larvae being delivered southwards into the region by the East Australia Current.
 Another possibility is for a species to use behavioral or other mechanisms to prevent eggs and larvae from being transferred south into temperate waters.

 The maximum latitude that it was found at was -25.2 degrees, and the minimum latitude was -34.95 degrees.
 The maximum longitude that glassy sprat was found at was 153.15 degrees, and the minimum longitude recorded was 150.73 degrees.